Camillo Golgi: Cell organelle

-An organelle in eukaryotic cells now known as Golgi apparatus or Golgi complex, or sometimes simply as Golgi, was discovered by Camillo Golgi.
-Golgi modified his black reaction using osmium dichromate solution with which he stained the nerve cells (Purkinje cells) of the cerebellum of a barn owl.
+Golgi discovered an organelle in eukaryotic cells now known as Golgi apparatus or Golgi complex, or sometimes simply as Golgi.
+He modified his black reaction using osmium dichromate solution with which he stained the nerve cells (Purkinje cells) of the cerebellum of a Western barn owl.
 He noticed thread-like networks inside the cells and named them apparato reticolare interno (internal reticular apparatus).
 Recognising them to be unique cellular components, he presented his discovery before the Medical-Surgical Society of Pavia in April 1898.
 After the same was confirmed by his assistant Emilio Veratti, he published it in the Bollettino della Società medico-chirurgica di Pavia.
 However, most scientists disputed his discovery as nothing but a staining artefact.
 Their microscopes were not powerful enough to identify the organelles.
 By the 1930s, Golgi's description was largely rejected.
 It was only firmly established 50 years after its discovery, when electron microscopes were developed.

 Awards and legacy

 In 1903, Golgi was named an honorary member of the American Association for Anatomy.

 Golgi, together with Santiago Ramón y Cajal, received the Nobel Prize in Physiology or Medicine in 1906 for his studies of the structure of the nervous system.
 Prior to the work that earned Cajal and Golgi their prize, there was a debate over how nerve impulses were conducted in the brain.
 One camp thought that neurons fused (between axon terminals of cell #1 and dendrites of cell #2), so that the brain essentially became one contiguous cell, a superneuron; this would result in a syncytium, forming the basis of the obsolete reticular theory.
 The other camp thought that neurons didn't fuse, but met in very close proximity, and this was called the neuron doctrine.
 Resolution of the cellular components at the point of interaction between cells was impossible at the time, and would only become possible much later with the invention of the electron microscope in the 1950s.
 But with Golgi's stain, Cajal was able to decisively demonstrate the outline of a complete neuron, to the exclusion of adjacent neurons, thereby demonstrating that a universal neural syncytium did not exist.
 Cajal and Golgi, being from opposing camps, came to hate each other and would not speak.
 When they arrived in Stockholm to receive their joint prize, Cajal managed to put their differences aside enough to praise Golgi, but Golgi did not reciprocate.

-In 1900 he was named senator by King Umberto I. In 1913 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
+In 1900 Golgi was named senator by King Umberto I. In 1913 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
 He received honorary doctorates from the University of Cambridge, University of Geneva, Kristiania University College, National and Kapodistrian University of Athens, and Paris-Sorbonne University.
 In 1994, the European Community commemorated him with postage stamps.